| Other Places

 Arts Centre buggered the Den when it wanted the tiered classroom above turned into flat

 display space.
-The Den was a national disgrace for many years thereafter.
+The Den was a national disgrace for some years thereafter.

 The Den and surrounding rooms underwent a major development in 2001 which